-

 Project details

-This project will apply our new understanding of Tfh diversity to test how distinct Tfh populations tailor the adaptive immune response in a range of settings including vaccination and reinfection, chronic viral infection and cancer immunotherapy, immunodeficiency and asthma.
-This will use both human cohort samples and animal models to understand how Tfh diversity modulates immune outcome and how this can be therapeutically targeted to improve patient health.
+This project will apply our new understanding of Tfh diversity to test how distinct Tfh populations tailor the adaptive immune response.
+This project aims to understand how Tfh diversity is established and shapes immune outcomes and how this can be therapeutically targeted.

-Techniques to be used: Human cohort samples, chronic viral infection and cancer models, flow cytometry, imaging, ELISA, molecular and bioinformatic analysis.
+Techniques to be used: Mouse vaccination models, human samples, flow cytometry, imaging, ELISA, molecular and bioinformatic analysis.

 About our research group